Ali Adil Shah I

-On the day of his coronation Ali abandoned the Sunni practices and reintroduced the Shi’ah Khutbah and other practices.
+On the day of his coronation Ali abandoned the Sunni practices and reintroduced the Shia Khutbah and other practices.
 The Persian doctors of religion were granted full freedom to preach the Shi’ah doctrine and were paid by the State for their missionary activities.

 The new Sultan restored back to power the Afāqis while relegating the Deccanis to a position of insignificance.
 He subverted all the dogmatic experiments which his father had practiced.

 Marriage

 He married the famous woman warrior Chand Sultana, daughter of Nizam Shahis of Ahmadnagar.

 Reign

 During Ali's reign Bijapur and Vijayanagar came very close to each other and Ali actually paid a visit to Vijayanagar City, where Ramaraya received him with great pomp and honour.
 The greatest event of Ali's reign was the successful formation of the confederacy of the Deccan Sultans against Vijayanagar and their victory over the latter at the Battle of Rakkasagi – Tangadagi in Talikoti in 1565.
 As a result of this battle Bijapur’s southern boundary was extended right up to the city of Vijayanagar, and further it opened the gates for the future expansion of Bijapur further south.
 Consequently, at the end of Ali's reign, the Bijapur Kingdom extended up to port of Honavar on the west coast and southern boundary extended along the line of Varada and Tungabhadra rivers.